Beach Houses, A Brief History | Beach Houses Barbados

 The former great house of Wiltshire Plantation, Whitehaven, and its surrounding areas have a storied past.
-From slave insurrections and hurricanes to exotic plants and birds, Whitehaven is not only steeped in Barbadian history, but also destined for future greatness as the centrepiece of Beach Houses – a new, luxurious residential resort community on the island’s beautiful East Coast.
+From slave insurrections and hurricanes to exotic plants and birds, Whitehaven is not only steeped in Barbadian history, but also destined for future greatness as the centre piece of EAST – a new, luxurious residential resort community on the island’s beautiful East Coast.

 1639 – First Recorded Land Purchase